tlswg/tls13-spec/draft-ietf-tls-tls13.md

 This structure is intended to prevent an attack on previous versions of TLS in which the ServerKeyExchange format meant that attackers could obtain a signature of a message with a chosen 32-byte prefix (ClientHello.random).
-The initial 64 byte pad clears that prefix.
+The initial 64 byte pad clears that prefix along with the server-controlled ServerHello.random.

 The context string for a server signature is
 "TLS 1.3, server CertificateVerify"